 Each student is assigned a site supervisor and a faculty adviser to monitor their progress.
-Site supervisors are expected to take time to sit down with students and critique their work, but students are responsible for seeking this feedback.
-The faculty adviser will either make a site visit or conduct a phone conference midway through the quarter to discuss the student’s progress and goals for the remainder of the quarter.
-Site supervisors also fill out a final evaluation for the student, which is used to determine a final grade of P/NP.
+Site supervisors are expected to take time to sit down with students and critique their work, but students are also responsible for seeking this feedback.
+The faculty adviser typically will make a site visit midway through the quarter to discuss the student’s progress and goals for the remainder of the quarter.
+Site supervisors also fill out a final evaluation for the student, which is used to determine a final grade of pass or no pass.

 TAKING CLASSES WHILE ON JR

 Students are not allowed to take other classes while on JR.

 WORKING OTHER JOBS

 Students are allowed to work while on JR. Before beginning a job, students must fully disclose to the JR team and to their site supervisor where and when they will be working in order to avoid conflicts of interest.